DSA Motivation Isn't About Willpower

 Research on interleaved practice backs this up.
 Mixing different problem types in deliberate sequence rather than grinding one category at a time produces stronger transfer and longer retention.
 But interleaving only works when there's a clear plan defining what to mix and when.
 Without that plan, "mix it up" is just another form of randomness.

-Some engineers do break through by grinding alone.
-Usually, though, they had strong CS fundamentals already, and their grinding was less random than it looked from the outside.
+Grinding alone does work sometimes.
+Usually, though, the people it works for had strong CS fundamentals already, and their grinding was less random than it looked from the outside.
 For most people who don't have that foundation, more volume without more direction just accelerates the burnout.

 What visible progress actually looks like